exercism/csharp/exercises/sublist/README.md

 For more information, see [this page](https://msdn.microsoft.com/en-us/library/system.icomparable(v=vs.110).aspx).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/sublist` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.